 2. Show respect — for yourself and people you are competing against.

 Read below to learn how to flip the switch in your head, and turn fear into your greatest strength.

-Rule #14 from my book The Fantastic Life: There are Two Kinds of Pain
+Rule #9 from my book The Fantastic Life: Recognize there Are Two Kinds of Pain

 Learning to transform your fear is a lifelong process.
 Prepare now, so that when you face a moment of danger or discomfort, you are ready to use your fear to your advantage.